shashank-sharma/instagram-scrapper/README.md

 # instagram-scrapper

-Currently instagram scrapper will scrape only the home page of yours with max 24 images and download them locally.
-Without using API it will ask you for login credentials and after all authentication it will save cookies locally with ./.cookies.txt and then it will scrape images and download them sequentially.

-To-do list:
+Instagram scrapper provides you whole new experience of scrapping through python programming language.

+###Features

+1. You can log in to instagram site.
+2. It can save cookies so that you don't have log in everytime you run this program.
-1. Give options to download all images from any particular profile
+3. You can scrape all images from any profile as long as it is not private.
+4. You can scrape all images from your home and see latest images in an instant.
+5. Images can be download in both Normal and in Original mode.

+###To-do list:

-2. Gets loads of images from any particular hash-tag (may require extra knowledge of scraping related javascript and networking.)
+1. Gets loads of images from any particular hash-tag (may require extra knowledge of scraping related javascript and networking.)